AmberLJC/LLMSys-PaperList/README.md

 # Awesome LLM Systems Papers

-A curated list of FL systems-related academic papers, articles, tutorials, slides and projects.
+A curated list of Large Language Model systems-related academic papers, articles, tutorials, slides and projects.
 Star this repository, and then you can keep abreast of the latest developments of this booming research field.

 ## LLM Systems
 - [Orca](https://www.usenix.org/conference/osdi22/presentation/yu): A Distributed Serving System for Transformer-Based Generative Models | OSDI 22